 On May 27, 1944 took off from Gusap Airfield (Runway #5) on a strafing mission to against But Airfield west of Wewak.
 Last seen prior to making a strafing attack.
 In fact, Thorpe ditched

 Fate of the Pilot

 Thorpe survived the ditching unhurt and used a log to swim to Kairiru Island.
-Ashore, he was captured by natives and volunteer Formosan civilian unit and was escorted to the Japanese Navy headquarters at St John's Mission on the southern side of Kairiru Island.
+Ashore, he was captured by natives and volunteer Formosan civilian unit and escorted to the Japanese Navy headquarters at St. John's Mission.

 On May 30, 1944 at the Navy headquarters, Thorpe was beaten and interrogated by Lt Commander Kaoru Okuma, engineering staff officer and Lt Isamu Amenomoro, paymaster.
 For fun, Lt Tsunchike Yamanoto and Lt Commander Kaoru Okuma tried to shoot him in his legs using their pistols.

 On May 31, 1944 a group of at least thirty Japanese assembled to watch Thorpe's execution.
 Before he was executed, Thorpe asked what time it was.
 At 4:30pm, he was beheaded by Hiroshi Odazawa using a sword.
 Afterwards, Thorpe's body was buried in a makeshift grave.
 No natives witnessed the incident.
 Afterwards, a radio message outlining the execution was transmitted to Truk for forwarding to Tokyo.